Heritage Hike, Ride, and Dinner Nov. 1

-This year’s hikes will center on Williamsport.
-Hikers will gather at Cushwa Basin for hikes of varying lengths.
+This year’s activities will center on Williamsport.
+Hikers will gather at Cushwa Basin for hikes of varying lengths or a bike ride.
 Cushwa offers plenty of parking.
-All hikers must sign a waiver before departing.
+All hikers and cyclists must sign a waiver before departing.

 Departure times